 Withdrawal of groundwater has the potential to cause groundwater levels to decline locally or regionally.
 Although groundwater aquifers are recharged by precipitation, if the groundwater withdrawal rate exceeds the recharge rate, it can lead to long-term declines in groundwater levels.
-The use of groundwater, even when infrequent, can affect aquifers in the area by altering groundwater elevations, which can in turn affect recharge conditions, change aquifer storage characteristics, result in localized well impacts, or cause areas of poorer quality groundwater to shift (MWH 2003).
-However, as shown by the analysis presented below, the indirect effect of groundwater withdrawal needed to serve the No Action Alternative on the regional groundwater levels would be less than significant.
+The use of groundwater, even when infrequent, can affect aquifers in the area by altering groundwater elevations, which can in turn affect recharge condition, change aquifer storage characteristics, result in localized well impacts, or cause areas of poorer quality groundwater to shift (MWH 2003).
+However, as shown by the analysis presented below, the effect of groundwater withdrawal needed to serve the Proposed Action on the regional groundwater levels would be less than significant.
 Mitigation is not required.

-As discussed under Impact UTIL-1, during normal/wet hydrologic years, water demand within the City, including demand from the No Action Alternative, would be met using surface water and recycled water supplies, and groundwater would not be used.
-During dry hydrologic years, City water demand, including the demand associated with the No Action Alternative, would be met by a combination of surface water, recycled water, and demand reduction activities such as mandatory water conservation efforts.
+As discussed under Impact UTIL-1, during normal/wet hydrologic year types, water demand within the City, including the Proposed Action, would be met using surface water and recycled water supplies, and groundwater would not be used.
+During dry hydrologic years, City water demand, including the demand associated with the Proposed Action, would be met by a combination of surface water, recycled water, and demand reduction activities such as mandatory water conservation efforts.
 In the critically dry years, these sources would need to be supplemented by groundwater supplies.
-In all year types, groundwater may also be used as an emergency back-up for recycled water supplies under current City policy.
-Similar to the evaluation performed by the City for the Proposed Action, the USACE evaluated the effect of groundwater extraction under two scenarios that are described below.
+In all year types, groundwater may also be used as an emergency backup for recycled water supplies as is current City policy.
+The City of Roseville evaluated the effect of groundwater extraction under two scenarios that are described below.